stefanlenoach/Reddit-Bot-Maker/README.md

 # Reddit Bot Maker

-Uses Watir Ruby gem and Chrome web-driver to automate creating Reddit usernames and upvoting a post with a list of usernames.
+Uses Watir and Chrome web-driver to automate creating Reddit usernames and upvoting a post with a list of usernames.

 ##user_creator.rb